Feb. 8, 2013: The Role of Non-State Actors in International Law Symposium

 The Role of Non-State Actors in International Law: Vanderbilt Journal of Transnational Law Symposium

-The Vanderbilt Journal of Transnational Law is sponsoring a one-day symposium on February 8, 2013.
-The Journal will publish scholarly articles related to the symposium in October 2013.
+The Vanderbilt Journal of Transnational Law sponsored a one-day symposium on February 8, 2013.
+The Journal published scholarly articles related to the symposium in October 2013.

 2013 Lucius Burch Memorial Lecturer and Keynote Address:

 - A Conversation with Ian Smillie and Mike Newton

 The symposium included three panel discussions moderated by faculty from Vanderbilt Law School.

 Panel One: The Rights and Responsibilities of Non-State Actors, moderated by Ingrid Brunk Wuerth, Vanderbilt Law School